-A prioritization process for the purpose of establishing short and long term priorities for trail construction has been prepared and presented to the Bicycle & Pedestrian Advisory Committee.
+A prioritization process for the purpose of establishing short- and long-term priorities for trail construction has been prepared and presented to the Bicycle & Pedestrian Advisory Committee.
 The following off-street shared use paths, in order of priority, have been selected by the Committee for the next trail projects as the construction of the Ballenger Creek Trail is completed:

 - 1. Frederick & Pennsylvania Railroad Trail this would be an extension of the City's East Street Rail/Trail from Monocacy Boulevard to the Heritage Farm Park (4 miles).
 This is a rail with trail project as the track is still being used by the Walkersville Southern Railroad.
-Coordination is needed between The City of Frederick, Town of Walkersville, Maryland Transit Administration, and the Walkersville Southern Railroad.
-P - Phase I from Monocacy Boulevard to Fountain Rock Park, ultimately extending to Woodsboro.
-The County received a \$5.1 million construction grant from the Transportation Alternatives Program and anticipates breaking ground in the Fall of 2023.
-The County is currently working through the final design phases and coordinating with MTA on the railbanking agreements.

-Phase 2 and 3 - from Fountain Rock Park to Heritage Park.
-The County received a Kim Lamphier Bikeways Network Program Grant for \$360,000 to design these two phases of the project.
+Coordination is needed between The City of Frederick, Town of Walkersville, Maryland Transit Administration, and the Walkersville Southern Railroad. - Phase I from Monocacy Boulevard to Fountain Rock Park Under design, funded for construction with Transportation Alternative Program (TAP) funds - Phase 2 and 3 from Fountain Rock Park to Heritage Park.
+Under design with a Kim Lamphier Bikeways Network Program Grant. - Phase 4 from Heritage Park to Glade Road (north).
+Under design using a federal Community Project Funding Grant.

-- Phase 4 from Heritage Park to Glade Road (north).
-The County received a federal \$280,000 Community Project Funding Grant to design this phase of the project. - 2.
-New Design Road Side Path C & O Canal Towpath to English Muffin Way.
-This significant project would connect the City of Frederick with the C & O Towpath and then west to Point of Rocks and Brunswick.

-- Phase 1 From Manor Woods Road and English Muffin Way.
-The County received a Transportation Alternatives Program (TAP) grant for \$500,000 to complete the design of Phase I from Manor Woods Road to English Muffin Way. - Phase 2 From Manor Woods Road to Greenfield Road.
-The County received a \$480,000 TAP grant for \$480,000 to complete the design of Phase 2. - 3.
+- 2. New Design Road Side Path C & O Canal Towpath to English Muffin Way.
+This significant project would connect the City of Frederick with the C & O Towpath and then west to Point of Rocks and Brunswick. - Phase 1 From Manor Woods Road and English Muffin Way.
+Under design using TAP grant funding - Phase 2 From Manor Woods Road to Greenfield Road.
+Received a TAP grant award for design, coordinating with MDOT on a revision to the Memorandum of Understanding. - 3.
 H&F Trolley Trail Phase 3 Moser Road to Catoctin Furnace (2.7 miles).
 This will be coordinated with the Town of Thurmont.
 Part of the Grand History Trail. - 4.
 Frederick Scenic Trail Phase 1 Along the west side of the Monocacy River from Tuscarora Creek to Carroll Creek (4.3 miles).
 Portions of this trail are existing.
 The County would be responsible for a short gap (0.6 miles) within the Waterside development where a path exists but would need to be reconstructed to meet current trail design standards.
 There are unbuilt portions of this trail within the City of Frederick that would need to be constructed to provide a continuous section from Worman's Mill to the City's Riverside Center Park at Monocacy Boulevard. - 5.
 Mount St. Mary's University/Emmitsburg Trail/Thurmont Connection Off-road trail from Annandale Road to Emmitsburg Community Park (1.3 miles) for the purpose of accommodating pedestrian and bike demand on a safe route for college students and residents of the community.
 Approval of one large property owner is the current showstopper preventing this project from moving forward. - 6.
-Feasibility Studies are underway for five potential trail connections shown on the 2018 Bike and Trails Plans: - o Mount St. Mary's to Emmitsburg and Mount St Mary's to Thurmont - o Middletown to Myersville (with a Gambrill State Park connection) - o Frederick to Urbana District Park - o Frederick to New Market to Mt.
+Feasibility Studies have been completed for five potential trail connections shown on the 2018 Bike and Trails Plans: - o Mount St. Mary's to Emmitsburg and Mount St Mary's to Thurmont - o Middletown to Myersville (with a Gambrill State Park connection) - o Frederick to Urbana District Park - o Frederick to New Market to Mt.
 Airy - o Thurmont to Woodsboro